Last updated: October 30, 2023

-Manly and Bondi are hosts to Sydney’s two best-known beaches, but the two are very different in many aspects.
+Manly and Bondi are home to Sydney’s two best-known beaches, but the two are very different in many aspects.
 We’re not going to turn this article into a comparison piece, but if we had to highlight one key difference, it would be the noticeable difference in atmosphere.

-Top 15 Manly Activities
+Top 15 Manly Attractions and Activities

 In no particular order, here is our top 15 things to do in beautiful Manly and its surrounding area.